 Analytical software vendors have responded to companies' growing demands, which has resulted in more and more data analysis tools available on the market.
 The increase in supply, however, makes it more difficult to choose the right tool according to our business logic, our objectives and what we want to achieve with the data.

-The 9 Best Data Analytics Tools of 2022
+The 9 Best Data Analytics Tools

 1. Power BI